kvlinden-courses/cs336-code/unit11-heroku/README.md

 using a git subtree branch.
 Look here for the
 [running app](https://comments-kvlinden.herokuapp.com/).

-We maintain this public version of the repo because deploying private GitHub repos is tricky.
+We maintain this public version of the full repo because deploying from private GitHub repos is tricky.